Green Rose is thought to be a descendant of Old

 value to those who grow it because it may have been a gift from a

-friend.
-Considering it is first recorded in the mid 1800's that is a lot
+friend or relative.
+Considering it is first recorded in the mid 1800's, that is a lot

 of love keeping a sterile rose with no real rose flower going.
 The flowers are usually found in sprays of multiple buds.